 Five ways Coronavirus is changing our viewing habits – and what they mean for advertisers

 With many countries introducing full or partial lockdowns, millions of us are spending more time at home in order to slow the spread of Coronavirus.
-Using data from Kantar’s currency audience measurement and advertising intelligence services, we have identified some short-term shifts in viewing behaviours across multiple markets and set-out the implications for advertisers.
+Using data from Kantar’s currency audience measurement and advertising intelligence services, we have identified some short-term shifts in viewing behaviors across multiple markets and set-out the implications for advertisers.

 - People are watching more TV during the crisis… particularly during weekdays.